 The co-worker called police after hearing shots being fired during the call and being unable to reach Mr. Dodge afterward, the Stafford County Sheriff’s Office said.

-The sheriff’s office did not say what the nature of Mr. Dodge’s work was.
-The victim reportedly was at the house to re-ensure the property was secure and to replace the locks in preparation for foreclosure proceedings.
+The sheriff’s office did not divulge the nature of Mr. Dodge’s work.
+The victim reportedly was at the house to ensure the property was secure and replace its locks in preparation for foreclosure proceedings.

 “If the property was broken, he would go secure it.
 If the property had to have some minor repairs, he would do the repairs,” the victim’s father, Michael William Dodge, told WUSA-TV.

-The sheriff’s office did not specify whether Mr. Thomas was legally living in the house.
+The sheriff’s office did not specify whether Mr. Thomas was living legally in the property.

 • Brad Matthews can be reached at bmatthews@washingtontimes.com.